-The Livesay & Myers Blog
+The Livesay & Myers, P.C.
+Blog

 Where a couple was married 10 or more years and then divorce, each party will be paid the greater of his/her own Social Security benefit or a spousal benefit.
 Spousal benefits generally are equal to 50% of the primary wage earner’s benefit.
 The gender of the spouse is irrelevant, although historically this has had a greater impact on ex-wives.

 It is important to understand that there is no impact on the primary wage earner’s benefit.
 If an ex-wife chooses spousal benefits based on her marriage to a former husband, it will not reduce the amount the ex-husband receives in Social Security.